 We know that riding a motorcycle requires thousands of dollars in costs which include annual maintenance costs, fees and all the gadgets and gizmos that go with it.
 You can fish from a lake with a $5 bamboo rod, or spend thousands each year on a boat, equipment, licensing and permits to fish in the river for salmon.
 You can join a local golf club to knock a ball around the grass, but soon you'll be investing in better clubs, shoes, and paying exorbitant green fees, in some cases.
 Just joining a bowling league can cost several hundreds of dollars each year.
 Even maintaining a serious tropical fish tank gets expensive!

 Radio control modeling, in comparison, offers a great deal of flexibility in your spending.
-This writer started with a gift of an airplane that retails today for just over $150 - ready to fly and no additional costs to maintain!
-This plane offers all the advanced technology available today, has replacements parts cheaply available at most hobby stores, and will offer you years of enjoyment.
+This writer started with a gift of an airplane that retails today for about $200.00 - ready to fly and no additional costs to maintain!
+This plane has replacements parts cheaply available at most hobby stores, and will offer you years of enjoyment.
 Some members spend less though, and we can show you how to obtain aircraft almost free!
 Of course, if you want to spend a couple of thousand dollars for your plane, we can guide you in that decision too - or maybe you'd like to invest in a turbine jet model - several thousands of dollars if you do!